BG3-Community-Library-Team/bg3-community/Tutorials/General/Legally-Obtaining-Old-Builds-Patches-Of-BG3.md

 ![steam_download_depot_2.webp](/tutorials/general/old_builds_bg3/steam_download_depot_2.webp)
 There will not be a download percentage which tells you how much of the depot has been downloaded, or the speed at which you're downloading it.
 You will know when the download is finished once a new line appears in the console along the lines of:
 ![steam_download_depot_3.webp](/tutorials/general/old_builds_bg3/steam_download_depot_3.webp)
-Once you receive this message, go to the file location listed, and you should find the contents of the build you chose to download.
+Once you receive this message, go to the listed file location, and you should find the contents of the build you chose to download.
 > Later Early Access builds of Baldur's Gate 3 such as **Hotfix #32** require you to download the `Gustav Content - Bin` depot, in addition to the `Gustav Content` depot.
 You must place the contents of both depots into the same folder for the game to function.
 >
 > If the `Gustav Content` build you downloaded does not contain a `Bin` folder, you must additionally download the corresponding `Gustav Content - Bin` build.